Franklin Growth Fund

-The fund can invest up to 40% of its assets in small companies.
+The fund can invest up to 40% of its assets in smaller companies.

-For this analysis, we’ll be considering holdings as of December 2015, as that is its latest available sectoral breakdown.
-The fund’s holdings post-December reflect the valuation-driven changes to its portfolio, not its actual holdings.
-The fund house releases portfolio details once per quarter.
+For this analysis, we will be considering FKGRX’s holdings as of September 2015, which is the latest available sectoral breakdown with us.
+The post-September holdings reflect the valuation-driven changes to the portfolio, not the actual holdings.

-In the next article, we’ll see how the fund has fared in 1Q16 and what its performance can be attributed to.
+In the next article, we’ll see how the fund has fared in 2015 until November.